tarantool/doc/doc/enterprise/security.rst

 Traffic encryption
 ------------------

-Since version 2.10.0, Tarantool Enterprise has the built-in support for using SSL to encrypt the client-server communications over :ref:`binary connections <box_protocol-iproto_protocol>`, that is, between Tarantool instances in a cluster or connecting to an instance via connectors using :doc:`net.box </reference/reference_lua/net_box>`.
+Since version 2.10.0, Tarantool Enterprise Edition has the built-in support for using SSL to encrypt the client-server communications over :ref:`binary connections <box_protocol-iproto_protocol>`, that is, between Tarantool instances in a cluster or connecting to an instance via connectors using :doc:`net.box </reference/reference_lua/net_box>`.

 Tarantool uses the OpenSSL library that is included in the delivery package.